robfpga/dcache_blocking/README.md

 All macros are single ported, single cycle.
 By consequence of this design decision, collisions to the same memory bank may take place on write-back.
 This is detected and resolved by asserting a single cycle stall at the issue stage.

+The micro-architecture may be extended by implementing additional forwarding logic or by introducing dual-ported SRAM (at the cost of some added area).

 ## Micro-Architecture